Can a Spouse Be Held Liable for Credit Card Debt in Arizona

 Liability of a Spouse for Credit Card Debt in Arizona

 The Arizona Court of Appeals recently reaffirmed a limit on creditors seeking collection of a premarital debt from the marital community.
 In SPQR Venture, Inc., v.
 Robertson, No. 1 CA-CV 14-0341 (App.
-2015), Wife incurred a debt during a prior marriage.
+2015), Wife incurred debt during a prior marriage.

 The judgment against Wife was renewed several times.
 After Wife remarried, the creditor came calling, urging that the premarital debt could be collected against the community property of Wife and new Husband.